iansampson/DOI/README.md

 doi.suffix // 456
 ```

-And you can reformat the DOI as an URL or a string:
+And you can reformat the DOI as either an URL or a string:

 ``` Swift
 doi.string // 10.123/456